ctx/ws-session/README.md

 * KDE has activites.
 They are working for KDE applications.
 * dmtcp cannot save the state of X11 applications.
 * Files can change during the 'sleep' of an application.
-If there is no builtin session support this has to be addressed in the session manager.
+If there is no builtin session support this may has to be addressed by the session manager.

 * ws-session is a small library of BASH functions and a wrapper around every used application to handle every special case seperately.